paolo-pr/laav/mqtt-avsystem/README.md

 * It creates two video recorders, fed by the two previous encoders, with "**Cam1-Recorder-HQ**" and "**Cam1-Recorder-LQ**" ids.

-* It listens for MQTT incoming messages on "topicPrefix_IN" topic, executes commands described in the messages and sends their result on the "topicPrefix_OUT" topic.
+* It listens for MQTT incoming messages on "**topicPrefix_IN**" topic, executes commands described in the messages and sends their result on the "**topicPrefix_OUT**" topic.
 MQTT commands must be in the form:

     **ID---REQUEST---VALUE**